ski-matic/TrendingMovies/README.md

   - Or do they want an overlay specifically?
   - use the "backdrop" image?
 Rather than "poster" image??
 - What to show in detail view?
-- Add search bar at the top?
-  - Use search button?
-  - Search as soon as the user types stuff?
-  - Delay (debounce?) before searching after keystrokes
-  - What would I be searching / filtering on exactly?
-Or is it calling the search API?
-  - how to cancel a search?
-- replace "Richard-debug" with something else
 - there's pages of data - how many pages to get?
 - UX transitions?
 - Corner cases?
-  - No internet?
   - Rotate screen?
   - Language?
 - Tests